Facebook and Twitter must do more to fight anti-vaccine misinformation, a dozen state attorneys general demand

 Massive Facebook study on users’ doubt in vaccines finds a small group appears to play a big role in pushing the skepticism

-“Vaccine conversations are nuanced, so content can’t always be clearly divided into helpful and harmful,” wrote Kang-Xing Jin, Facebook’s head of health, in an op-ed in the San Francisco Chronicle earlier this month.
+“Vaccine conversations are nuanced, so content can’t always be clearly divided into helpful and harmful,” wrote Kang-Xing Jin, Facebook’s head of health, in an op-ed in the San Francisco Chronicle this month.
 “It’s hard to draw the line on posts that contain people’s personal experiences with vaccines.”

-Facebook is conducting its own thorough study into U.S. users’ vaccine doubts, The Washington Post reported earlier this month.
+Facebook is conducting its own thorough study into U.S. users’ vaccine doubts, The Washington Post reported this month.
 Early results show that a lot of content that does not break the company’s rules could still be causing harm in some communities, where the information bounces around in an echo chamber.

 Twitter said in December it would remove some tweets that included false claims about adverse effects of vaccines, or that vaccines are unnecessary because covid-19 is not serious.
 It expanded that policy earlier this month, saying it would label tweets that included misleading information about vaccines and lock people out of their accounts for escalating periods of time on a strike system.